 We have the potential to transform the forestry sector into a provider of biofuels, bioenergy and a range of renewable bioproducts.
-This event will help you understand the real value of energy tied up in wood residues and the opportunities in supplying the market.
+This event helps forest owners and managers, harvesting contractors, sawmills and wood manufacturing companies better understand the real value of wood residues and the opportunities in supplying this growing market.

 Residues to Revenues 2022